Rosskho/Lightsaber/README.md

-Lightsaber mod for PZ.
-Still working oin it.
-Needs audio and images.
+This mod adds a lightsaber to PZ.
+Still working on audio and images.